Changissnz/selfinterest/README.md

 with an eye for nothing and may stumble upon an unknown fortune, by which they must perceive as pure coincidence, due to having no contextual information on how the happening were to occur.
-Siddhartha Guatama, the Indian prince that gave up his status, done so out of his demands.
+Siddhartha Guatama, the Indian prince that gave up his status, did so out of his demands.
 According to sources, Guatama grew weary and insane of his royal life.
 Anyone that is aware of the potential extents of moral compromise and depravity, a threatening staple in the internal workings of any political body, would suppose Guatama gave up his